MYSTERIES IN… is an original Project Astral series that investigates cases that have similiar connections.

 “Land speculators based in Columbus, Georgia, saw opportunity in the Creeks’ misfortune.
 They illegally purchased Creek land from the Creek Indians and then secretly encouraged hostilities between whites and Indians, hoping to spark a war that would clear the Southeast once and for all of its native residents.
 They found success in a brief conflict between the United States and Creeks in 1836.
 At its conclusion, U.S. troops, assisted by Georgia and Alabama militia and led by General Winfield Scott, forcibly rounded up Creeks and sent them to Indian Territory.
 Some went in chains, under the watch of armed soldiers.
 Creeks had to begin life anew in lands west of the Mississippi.”

 As mentioned above in the Heidi Wyrick case, the mixture of energy from the surrounding areas and her unique ability of ESP made for a perfect combination.
 Could Ellerslie, Georgia and nearby areas be a hotspot for paranormal occurrences due to the presence of Native American mysticism and burial grounds?
-Indian burial grounds also might have connections to another case involving missing 411 familiarities.
+Does the lack of evidence stem from the police investigation or due to the actual circumstances that took place in the woods that day?

 The G.B.I. lists the clothing Christopher was wearing when he went missing.